How to Include Salary Expectations in Cover Letter (+ Examples)

 “Salary is important, but it’s not the only factor I weigh in my job search efforts.
 If you conclude that I would be a good fit for the company, I would be more than eager to discuss my desired salary.”

-As you can see, it’s a reasonable response–but it doesn’t exactly follow directions.
-Still, if you’re unsure about the company’s salary policies or are afraid that your expectations might prevent you from getting the job, then this can be a viable option.
+As you can see, these are both reasonable responses - but they don’t exactly follow directions.
+Still, if you’re unsure about the company’s salary policies, are afraid that your expectations might prevent you from getting the job, or you’re unclear of the job requirements and what you believe to be fair because you don’t have enough information, this can be a viable option.

 You don’t always have to offer a firm figure for your desired salary.
 Instead, candidates can include a salary range that allows the employer or hiring manager some latitude with respect to any job and salary offer.
 For example: